 When creating call-only ad campaigns, there are a few best practices you should keep in mind:

-Take time to uncover the keywords that are most likely to drive calls.
-Look for keywords that signal a near-me or open-now intent.
 One good approach is to search for the keywords you’re interested in on mobile and look for other companies using call-only ads.

-For restaurants, prime times may be just before lunch or around dinner.
+For restaurants, prime times might be just before lunch or around dinner.
 For attractions, prime time may be on Friday evening or the weekend.
-Determine when people are most likely to be looking to call your client businesses, and run ads during those times.

-The character count on call-only ads is extremely limited.
 You get 70 characters in total across two description lines.
 For this reason, it’s extremely important to use enticing, descriptive text, and the best way to do that is to run a few different versions to find the highest performer.

-Take advantage of location targeting.
-If someone is looking to buy a laptop, they’re probably searching for a place near them at the moment.
 Target ads to display in the neighbourhoods nearest to your client’s businesses to decrease costs and increase the likelihood of calls.

 And remember, make sure to track calls and conversions, and revise your approach as needed.